 By Sandra Gordon

 When 14-year-old Ellie Rosic does her homework, she says her phone is “crucial,” says her dad, Andy, an IT specialist in Vancouver, Washington.
 “But as I see it,” he adds, “2 percent of the time, Ellie is asking friends about homework, and 98 percent of the time she’s texting random emojis, checking Facebook and Pinterest, and taking Buzzfeed quizzes.”
 Ellie also has her iPad propped up next to her laptop to watch YouTube or stream music.
-“Homework takes three times as long because of the technology distraction,” Andy says.
+“Homework takes three times as long because of the smartphone distraction,” Andy says.

 He’s right.
 Although some teens would argue that their generation is just better at multitasking, and that getting “snaps” while reading World History helps them concentrate, don’t buy it.